The Village Museum

 Opening times are April to end of October 10am t0 12 noon on Thursdays and Bank Holiday Mondays 2pm to 4pm only.
 The museum is wheelchair accessible.

-- Chapel Street (next to The White Horse Inn)
+Chapel Street (behind The White Horse Inn on Church Street)

 - Tel 0115 984 6914 or visit www.frameworkknittersmuseum.org.uk

-- Click here for the latest opening times and admission prices
+- Visit the museum’s website for the latest opening times and admission prices

 Great Central Railway – Nottingham